THE POLISH EDUCATION SYSTEM IN BRIEF

 - grades 4-8 (teaching by subject).

-At the end of grade 8 of primary school pupils take a compulsory external examination.
+At the end of grade 8 of primary school pupils take a compulsory external examination – 8th grade exam.
 The results of the exam together with end of school achievement influence admission to secondary schools.

 Secondary education (ISCED 3)

-- 2-year Stage II sectoral vocational school (branżowa szkoła II stopnia).
+- 2-year Stage II sectoral vocational school (branżowa szkoła II stopnia) [ISCED 354].

 Examinations

-Graduates of general secondary schools and technical secondary schools may take the external secondary school leaving examination (egzamin maturalny) to obtain the Matura certificate, which gives access to higher education.
-This possibility is also open to graduates of the new Stage II sectoral vocational schools.
+Graduates of general secondary schools and technical secondary schools may take the external secondary school leaving examination (egzamin maturalny) to obtain the certificate (świadectwo maturalne), which gives access to higher education.
+This possibility is also open to graduates of Stage II sectoral vocational schools.

-Students of vocational schools - sectoral vocational schools and technical upper secondary schools - may take exams confirming vocational qualifications (old formula) or vocational examinations (new formula) in a given occupation during the course of study or upon completion of school to receive a diploma confirming their vocational qualifications/ vocational diploma.
+Students of vocational schools - sectoral vocational schools and technical upper secondary schools - take the obligatory vocational examinations.
+Upon passing these exams and prior completion of school, they receive a vocational diploma.

 Post-secondary education is considered to be a part of secondary education.
-Post-secondary schools (szkoła policealna) are intended for graduates of general secondary schools who wish to obtain a diploma confirming vocational qualifications/vocational diploma.
+Post-secondary schools (szkoła policealna) are intended for graduates of secondary schools who wish to obtain a vocational diploma.

 The schools offer courses lasting from 1 to 2.5 years.
 The students of post-secondary schools and students of sectoral vocational schools and technical secondary schools take vocational exams of the same type.